DaliaMedhat/Budget-Tracker/README.md

 A slightly colorful background is also implemented with changing colors whenever hovering.

 # How to run the application
-- Go inside the folder budget-tracker
-- run "npm start"
+- In the main directory, run "npm start"

 # Technologies used
 - Javascript